ehbaker/Ice2ODocs/index.md

 ## GitHub at the USGS
  Sign up for a USGS github account with your official email.
 [Directions here:](http://butst.usgs.gov/open-source/)

+## Creating your own packages
+ To import a self-written module, it's neccessary to add a path (.pth) file to your anaconda installation.
+Do this for the top-level folder where you plan to keep all your self-written packages.
+Add a text .pth file to your Anaconda installation, something like:
+"Continuum\Anaconda3\Lib\site-packages", that contains a single-line file of your top-level path where you are storing your module.
+Similar to [non-anaconda directions here.](http://www.bdnyc.org/2012/09/editing-pythonpath-to-import-modules/)

 ![Cat](/Ice2ODocs/images/cat.jpg)

  [Link to next page](Database Connection.md)